SanliFaez/FAIR-Battery/docs/troubleshooting.rst

 ***************

 Is something not working right?
 Hopefully the steps below will help you get your battery up and running again, otherwise please submit an issue.
-See LINK for more information on how to submit an issue and what to include.
+See :doc:`contribute` for more information on how to submit an issue and what to include.

 Hardware Troubleshooting
 ------------------------